actonmass/actonmass.org/_pages/tipscript.md

 Thank you.

-### Thank You Script: For reps who have committed to one or all of the Transparency Amendments

-Public Commitment: For reps who have committed to support public committee votes and testimony
+### Public Commitment: For reps who have committed to support public committee votes and testimony

 Hi, my name is (NAME) and I'm a resident of your district at (ADDRESS/NEIGHBORHOOD) in (CITY).